flowagentnu/1rel-documentation/docs/Modules/modules-Intro-to-modules.md

 2. **Customize to Fit Your Needs**: Add the fields you need in each module.
 For 'Customers', this might be 'Name', 'Contact', and 'Notes'.
 For 'Tasks', consider 'Title', 'Deadline', and 'Assigned To'.
 3. **Link and Relate**: Use the 'Relations' feature to connect your 'Customers' and 'Tasks'.
 Now, every task can be tied to a customer, making your data more interconnected and meaningful.

 Modules are all about making your data work for you, in the most intuitive and user-friendly way possible.
-Whether you're managing customers, tracking tasks, or something entirely unique to your business, modules are your foundation for building a a good 1Relation system.
+Whether you're managing customers, tracking tasks, or something entirely unique to your business, modules are your foundation for building a a good FlowAgent system.